 Hip pain is becoming more common with each passing week.
 Similar to other injuries we see, people are more active and stay active longer.
 It has only been 5-10 years since we have started to identify a common cause of hip pain — Tears of the labrum in the hip.
 In addition, we have identified anatomical reasons why you might have developed a labrum tear in your hip.
+Unless though issues are dealt with, an isolated labral repair may not work.

 This is a guest blog post by Derek Ochiai, MD.
 He is a Sports Medicine trained Orthopedic Surgeon with a particular interest focus on the hip.